Comparative Study of Differentially Private Data Synthesis Methods: Simulation Studies

-Figure \ref{fig:sim3muprop} shows the results on the bias, RMSE, CP, and the 95\% CI width of $\boldsymbol{\mu}_1$ and $\boldsymbol{\Pi}$.
-The results on $\boldsymbol{\mu}_2,\sigma_1^2,\sigma_2^2,\rho$ are provided in Figures \ref{fig:sim3mu2rho} and \ref{fig:sim3sigma} in the Supplemental Materials.
-The inferences on $\boldsymbol{\mu}_k$ were aggregated via the box plot over the 24 cell means.
-There was no clear winner in the inferences of $\boldsymbol{\Pi}$.
-The inferences based on the MODIPS were slightly more precise than those based on the NP-DIPS approach.
-The inferences in the NP-DIPS converged to the original values as $\epsilon$ increased while those in the MODIPS converged to the non-DP MS values.
-The inferences of $\boldsymbol{\mu}_1$ and $\boldsymbol{\mu}_2$ based on the synthetic data from the NP-DIPS approach were more precise than those via the MODIPS approach.
-The MODIPS outperformed the NP-DIPS approach in the inferences on $\sigma_1^2,\sigma_2^2,\rho$ with much smaller biases and RMSEs for all 3 components when $\epsilon>e^{-1}$.
-The NP-DIPS approach experienced severe undercoverage in all 3 components and never reached the nominal level of 95\% while the MODIPS approach delivered nominal CP for $\epsilon>1$.
-The severe undercoverage in the NP-DIPS even when $\epsilon$ was large is not due to the noise added through the Laplace mechanism, but because of the discretization in forming the histogram bins.
+Figure \ref{fig:sim3muprop} shows the results on the bias, RMSE, CP, and the 95\% CI width of $\bs{\mu}_1$ and $\bs{\Pi}$.
+The results on $\bs{\mu}_2,\sigma_1^2,\sigma_2^2,\rho$ are provided in Figures \ref{fig:sim3mu2rho} and \ref{fig:sim3sigma} in the Supplemental Materials.
+The results are summarized as follows. \textbf{1)} NP-DIPS performed better than MODIPS in the inferences of $\bs{\mu}_1,\bs{\mu}_2$ and $\bs{\Pi}$ with smaller bias, similar or smaller RMSE, closer-to-nominal coverage and slightly narrower CIs for $\epsilon > e^{-2}$. \textbf{2)} On the other hand, the MODIPS outperformed the NP-DIPS approach in the inferences on $\sigma_1^2,\sigma_2^2,\rho$ with much smaller bias and RMSE when $\epsilon>e^{-1}$ and delivered nominal CP with reasonable CI widths when $\epsilon>1$; the NP-DIPS approach experienced severe undercoverage in all 3 variance/covariance components and never reached the nominal level of 95\% at all level of $\epsilon$.
+The severe undercoverage in the NP-DIPS at large $\epsilon$ (where the injected noise is supposed to be small) is due to the discretization in forming the histogram bins.
+The performance of the MODIPS was based on the correct specification of the synthesis model (the GLOM).
+Mis-specification of the synthesis model is expected to lead to worse results, which we will explore in simulation 4.